GPS Reception and Interference

 4. Select Aviator.

-5. Click Apply to accept your change and to keep the Properties Browser open.
+5. Click Apply to confirm your selection and to keep the Properties Browser open.

 6. Click Optimize STK for Aviator when the Flight Path Warning dialog box opens.